Artemisinin Supplement Designed for Immune System Support

-Artemisinin is a highly effective dietary supplement that helps cleanse the body, boost the immune system, fight infection and contain the proliferation of harmful cells, now available to buy at Supersmart.
-This carefully developed and 100% natural immunostimulant is essentially composed of the active substance artemisinin, the discovery of which earned the scientist responsible the Nobel prize in medicine.
+Artemisinin is a highly effective dietary supplement that helps cleanse the body, boost the immune system, fight infections, and contain the proliferation of harmful cells.
+This carefully developed and 100% natural artemisinin supplement is standardized to 98% of the active substance artemisinin, the discovery of which earned the scientist responsible the Nobel prize in medicine.

-The rediscovery of sweet wormwood has had a significant impact in containing the spread of this highly dangerous tropical disease, which is caused by a parasite entering the bloodstream from a mosquito bite.
-It’s interesting to note that this identification of artemisinin actually came about … at the height of the Vietnam war (1).
+The rediscovery of sweet wormwood has had a significant impact in containing the spread of this highly dangerous condition, which is caused by a parasite entering the bloodstream from a mosquito bite.
+This use case of artemisinin actually came about at the height of the Vietnam war.

 The ranks of the North Vietnamese army were being ravaged by malaria and they asked Mao Zedong’s China for help.
-In March 1972, inspired by Chinese traditional medicine, the Chinese professor Tu Youyou, put the virtues of Artemisia annua back in the spotlight when she succeeded in isolating its active principle: artemisinin.
-(2) (3)
+In March 1972, inspired by Chinese traditional medicine, the Chinese professor Tu Youyou succeeded in isolating its active principle: artemisinin.

 Out of this came an effective remedy for malaria.
-Nowadays, the most widely used treatment for this disease is still produced using this substance or its derivatives.
+Nowadays, the most widely used medicine for this condition is still produced using this substance or its derivatives.
 Its discovery went on to earn Professor Tu Youyou the Nobel prize for medicine in 2015.

 How does this sesquiterpene lactone work in the body?

-Let’s turn now to the nature and action of artemisinin.
-This molecule is actually a sesquiterpene lactone which has a functional group with two atoms of oxygen.
-They are linked by a peroxide bridge, to which its anti-malarial properties appear to be attributed.
-It’s thought this bridge acts by blocking the enzyme that ensures the parasite is provided with calcium thus impeding its growth in the body.
+This molecule is actually a sesquiterpene lactone, which has a functional group with two atoms of oxygen.
+They are linked by a peroxide bridge, to which its antimalarial properties appear to be attributed.
+It is thought this bridge acts by blocking the enzyme that ensures the parasite is provided with calcium, therefore impeding its growth in the body.

-Another mechanism of action may lie in its ability to generate free radicals in the presence of iron, a trace-element abundant in both parasites and cancer cells.
+Another mechanism of action may lie in its ability to generate free radicals in the presence of iron, a trace-element abundant in parasites.
 Once disseminated, it seems the free radicals eliminate the parasites by making their cell membranes explode.
-(4)

-Day after day, your body faces waves of infectious agents (bacteria, viruses, parasites...) all of which try to enter your system and take up residence, causing all sorts of illnesses.
-Artemisinin acts to optimise your immune system function and boost your resistance to these multiple external attacks.
+Day after day, your body faces waves of infectious agents – e.g. bacteria, viruses, parasites – all of which try to enter your system and take up residence, causing all sorts of illnesses.
+Taking artemisinin for immune system function may boost your resistance to these multiple external attacks.

-In fact, artemisinin does more than just stop Plasmodium, the parasite responsible for malaria: it combats many other potential infections.
-In particular, it is recognized for treating schistosomiasis, also known as bilharzia, an endemic disease caused by hematophagous parasite worms called schistosomes.
+In fact, artemisinin does more than just stop Plasmodium, the parasite responsible for malaria; it combats many other potential infections.
+In particular, it is recognized for combatting schistosomiasis, also known as bilharzia, an endemic condition caused by hematophagous parasite worms called schistosomes.
 One study showed that taking artemisinin-based drugs reduced the number of these worms, the presence of their eggs and the parasite’s fertility in the body.
-(5)

-Another study from 2017 found that “artemisinin and its derivatives may constitute good alternatives for the treatment of protozoal infections”.
-(7)
+Another study from 2017 found that artemisinin and its derivatives may also be good alternatives for combating protozoal infections.